wb-bgs/eCSE04-8/tests/WMAM/submit/README.md

 There are also submission scripts for running WMAM with various profiling and debugging tools, see the [tests folder](./tests).

-The WMAM application itself is called with four arguments, the spherical harmonic degree (*L*), the resolution degree (*R*), the inversion scheme id (Polak-Ribiere=1, Conjugate-Gradient=2) and the damping factor (usually 5.0).
+The WMAM code itself is called with four arguments, the spherical harmonic degree (*L*), the resolution degree (*R*), the inversion scheme id (Polak-Ribiere=1, Conjugate-Gradient=2) and the damping factor (usually 5.0).